 Get full-coverage, lightweight foundation coverage with All Day Luminous Weightless Foundation.
 This foundation is highly pigmented and leaves a natural-looking finish.
 Perfectly balanced, this breakthrough, full-coverage formula builds and blends effortlessly.
 Sweat- and humidity-proof, it instantly neutralizes redness and dullness, while it works to reduce discoloration for more even, uniform skin.
 Perfect for all skin types, it features Weightless Long-wear Technology, an exclusive blend from NARS with flexible polymers and treated pigments that move with the skin while providing 16 hours of staying power.

-The makeup trends for 2017 are a tale of two extremes: either just a little bit of makeup applied artfully, or piles of glitter and shine.
+The makeup trends for 2022 are a tale of two extremes: either just a little bit of makeup applied artfully or piles of glitter and shine.
 Here are six new beauty trends you can master with products you already own.

 - Black Liner Redux

-It may have taken you months to perfect, but consider leaving your black cat-eye liner behind in 2016.
+It may have taken you months to perfect, but consider leaving your black cat eyeliner behind in 2021.
 This year’s go-to liner look is all about black pencil liner traced along your inner waterlines.
-Yes, it’s basically the look you wore all throughout middle school—but this time you have the edge to pull it off.
+Yes, it’s the look you wore all throughout middle school—but this time, you have the edge to pull it off.

 - Glossy Lids